-Street beach is the perfect place to cool down on a hot summers day!
+Street beach is the perfect place to cool down on a hot summer’s day!
 This large swimming pool with a sand beach and is free to enter.
 It is very clean, there are lifeguards on duty and it offers views of the city!

 Take a photo at the Brisbane sign

 Because, why not! haha… every town or city that I visit, I try to find some sort of landmark sign that you can do a big corny jump in the air shot with and Brisbane does not disappoint in this sense.
 It is basically just Brisbane spelled out in massive, colorful block letters with the city as its background.

 Wander over Victoria Bridge